awwx/ar/readme.md

 Todo
 ----

+* split arc.arc into smaller pieces.

+* allow special forms such as "fn" to be used as lexical variable, and to be overridden by a macro.

+* a mechanism to override or specify the action of Arc's apply on non-function values.

+* tidier implementations of dynamic and implicit.

+* extract make-w/close.

+(see https://github.com/awwx/ar/pull/1 for the above)

+* Optimizations (such as direct-calls)
+* See if we can move coerce and + into Arc.
 * (map (table) list.nil) => Error: procedure application: expected procedure, given: '#hash(); arguments were: 'nil
 * (err "foo" '(1 2 3)) prints "Error: foo {1 2 3 . nil}"
 * The code currently requires Racket, though a compatibility mode for